Reviewed by: Dr. Matthew Miller, OD on June 24th, 2022

 To put it simply, blue light lenses are too recent a product to have definitive research on whether they should offer a universal benefit to consumers.
 Everybody is different and we all experience different sensitivities and tolerance levels, so it’s a fair assessment to say that the effectiveness of blue light glasses varies.

 Luckily, adding blue light coating to your lenses is relatively inexpensive (a $19 add-on during the checkout process), which makes trying them out an easy investment.
-Additionally, blue light glasses will not hurt or have negative effects on your vision, whether they help you or not.
+Additionally, blue light glasses won’t hurt or have negative effects on your vision, whether they help you or not.
 So, while it’s possible that blue light lenses won’t change your life, they won’t ruin it either.

 Blue light lenses vs. sunglasses

 To give some perspective, you could gaze at your computer screen for two hours with no protective eyewear and then step outside on a sunny day without sunglasses.
-Within a minute of being in the sun without protection, your eyes will have received the same amount of blue light exposure as staring at your screen for two hours.Moral of the story?
-Blue light glasses are beneficial, but sunglasses are essential for eye and vision health.
-Don’t feel the stress of having to choose between the two: our discounts on eyeglasses and sunglasses make it easy for you to satisfy every one of your eye needs.
+Within a minute of being in the sun without protection, your eyes will have received the same amount of blue-violet light exposure as staring at your screen for two hours.Moral of the story? blue light glasses are beneficial, but sunglasses are essential for eye and vision health.
+Don’t feel the stress of having to choose between the two: Our discounts on eyeglasses and sunglasses make it easy for you to satisfy every one of your eye needs.